stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ```

 The `{n : Nat}` implicit argument states, that Idris2 needs
-to be able to infer `n` from the context (no surprises there,
+to be able to infer `n` from the context (no surprises here,
 as `n` would be an implicit argument for this declaration
 anyway), but that in addition, `n` will (and must not!) be
 erased at runtime (note the missing `0`).
 This allows us to
-refer to `n` in the declaractions body, as can be
+refer to `n` in the declaraction's body, as can be
 seen in the implementation of `fromInteger`.

 If we try this in the REPL, Idris needs some help to correctly